Advanced Developmental Psychology and Developmental Psychopathology

 1. provide an introduction to the science of studying developmental psychology;

-2. provide an overview of the basic principles and theories that describe the physical, cognitive, social and personality changes that occur during various developmental periods.
+2. provide an overview of the basic principles and theories that describe the physical, cognitive, social and personality changes that occur across the lifespan.

 |Content||This course will generally:|

-* Examine the important changes in physical, cognitive, social and emotional processes that occur over the lifespan.
+* Examine changes in physical, cognitive, social and emotional processes that occur over the lifespan;

-* Review the theoretical explanations of such changes
+* Review the theoretical explanations for such changes;

 |Modes of Delivery||Internal Mode|